 Foods to avoid

-There are some foods that can worsen or prolong diarrhea.
+There are some foods that can worsen or prolong the condition.
 These include dairy products, spicy and fried foods, veal, pork, sardines and salmon.
 Other foods to avoid include raw vegetables as well as citrus fruits as well as raisins, figs and cherries.
 Caffeinated beverages, alcohol as well as extremely cold or hot beverages must be avoided as well.
 It is best to consult with a doctor first before these foods are eaten.

-Always bear in mind that diarrhea can eventually lead to diarrhea in which the body loses large amounts of water and salts.
+Always bear in mind that the condition can eventually lead to diarrhea in which the body loses large amounts of water and salts.
 This can lead to serious health complications that would require medical care.
 If the individual develops the usual symptoms of dehydration such as lightheadedness, dry lips or extreme thirst, consult a doctor right away.